tommo1296/terraform-aws-ec2-nat-gw/README.md

  - EC2 Instance
  - Route table

+## Breaking change

+In `v2.0.0`, this module removed support for AMI looking and requires that you provide `ami_id` yourself.
+This AMI ID must contain the required packages to allow it to run as a NAT Gateway from startup as I have not written a userdata script yet that will provision it in this way.

+The AMI that this module was using was based on Amazon Linux 1 and AWS have removed support for this image a long time ago.
+AWS have totally removed the AMI now and have not replaced it with a modern Amazon linux base image.
+Therefore, you will need to create your own base AMI as suggested above.

+Eventually, I will add support to create a Amazon Linux 2023 base image in to a NAT Gateway, but as of yet I have not had time to sit and work that out.

 ## Dependencies

 This modules requires that a VPC is already created with Public and Private subnets available.